 Before we do a deep dive on the various airport tips and tricks, here’s a quick high-level summary:

 - Sign up for TSA Precheck

 Ok, let’s dig into these Airport Travel Tips already starting with an important one, time!

 Airport Travel Tips #1: Give yourself some time

 When you are a seasoned road warrior with plenty of trips under your belt and enough experience with the common major airports this is less of a big deal.
 But if you are a rookie or traveling with your family you need to give yourself some time.
 Especially if you don’t know much about the airport and if you are checking your bag.

 It might take you longer to get parked and get to the airport, or longer to get your bag checked, or the security line might be nuts.
 If you are a rookie…give yourself 2 hours for a domestic flight.

 When you get some business trips under you belt you can shorten than and come screeching into the airport on two wheel with 40 minutes to spare and be just fine.
 Yeah…I’ve done that.
 Talk about stress! 🙂

-Airport Travel Tips #2: Do some airport reconnaissance
+Airport Tips and Tricks #2: Do some airport reconnaissance

 Every airport has its own idiosyncrasies.
 Over time, you will “know” what to expect at certain airports.
 Some have really smooth security checkpoints, others are known for being slow in security.